3cn-ecn/nantralPlatform/README.md

         - In the config/settings folder, create a .env file and fill it out with the sample
         - Launch the server with `python manage.py runserver`
         - The server runs on localhost:8000
-        You are ready to go
+        You are ready to go.
+    Create a superuser with:
+        `python manage.py createsuperuser`

     To test use pytest :
         - pytest